axsh/wakame-vdc/vmapp/windows-image-build/README.md

 seed image.
 This script is copied to the floppy image, so it is can be invoked by typing a:run-sysprep into a console window.
 It does a little setup and then runs the sysprep command with the correct parameters.
-Note that the build-w-answerfile-floppy.sh sometimes modifies this batch file on-the-fly so that it installs zabbix before running sysprep.
+Note that the build-dir-utils.sh sometimes modifies this batch file on-the-fly so that it installs zabbix before running sysprep.